Amanda Hinnant

 • Science Communication

-AMANDA HINNANT is an associate professor of Journalism Studies, the Wallace Turner Memorial Faculty Fellow, an award-winning educator, and a widely published researcher.
+AMANDA HINNANT is a professor of Journalism Studies, the Wallace Turner Memorial Faculty Fellow, an award-winning educator, and a widely published researcher.

 Hinnant was recognized in 2022 with the Faculty-Alumni Award and also the Gold Chalk Award for graduate education.
 She was named the Outstanding Woman in Journalism and Mass Communication Education in 2021 by AEJMC’s Commission on the Status of Women.
 In 2020, she was honored with the School of Journalism’s O.O.
 McIntyre Professorship for Teaching Excellence.
 She has taught 16 different classes since she started at MU in 2006 and has served on the graduate committees for more than 140 master’s and doctoral students.
 She serves as an Associate Editor of Science Communication.